ponty-lab/grass-river-extraction-tools/Example/Example.rst

   0.27 km\ :sup:`2` for the 30 m DEM.
 This will determine the drainage density, a higher threshold value will reduce drainage density.

-- *No of rivers* The default is to extract all rivers in the stream network.
+- *No of rivers*: The default is to extract all rivers in the stream network.
   For this example, we will limit the extraction to 50 rivers.

 Example usage